maksimpopkov/working-with-strings/README.md

 ## Complete the Task

-1. Implement all static methods in [StringLiterals.cs](WorkingWithStrings/StringLiterals.cs) file.
-See a method documentation and TODO comments.
+1. Implement all static methods in the [StringLiterals.cs](WorkingWithStrings/StringLiterals.cs) file.
+See the method documentation and TODO comments.
-1. Implement all static methods in [CreatingStrings.cs](WorkingWithStrings/CreatingStrings.cs) file.
-See a method documentation and TODO comments.
+1. Implement all static methods in the [CreatingStrings.cs](WorkingWithStrings/CreatingStrings.cs) file.
+See the method documentation and TODO comments.
-1. Implement all static methods in [UsingIndexerForAccessingStringChar.cs](WorkingWithStrings/UsingIndexerForAccessingStringChar.cs) file.
-See a method documentation and TODO comments.
+1. Implement all static methods in the [UsingIndexerForAccessingStringChar.cs](WorkingWithStrings/UsingIndexerForAccessingStringChar.cs) file.
+See the method documentation and TODO comments.
-1. Implement all static methods in [UsingRanges.cs](WorkingWithStrings/UsingRanges.cs) file.
-See a method documentation and TODO comments.
+1. Implement all static methods in the [UsingRanges.cs](WorkingWithStrings/UsingRanges.cs) file.
+See the method documentation and TODO comments.
-1. Implement all static methods in [SplittingStrings.cs](WorkingWithStrings/SplittingStrings.cs) file.
-See a method documentation and TODO comments.
+1. Implement all static methods in the [SplittingStrings.cs](WorkingWithStrings/SplittingStrings.cs) file.
+See the method documentation and TODO comments.
-1. Implement all static methods in [JoiningStrings.cs](WorkingWithStrings/JoiningStrings.cs) file.
-See a method documentation and TODO comments.
+1. Implement all static methods in the [JoiningStrings.cs](WorkingWithStrings/JoiningStrings.cs) file.
+See the method documentation and TODO comments.
-1. Implement all static methods in [ConcatenatingStrings.cs](WorkingWithStrings/ConcatenatingStrings.cs) file.
-See a method documentation and TODO comments.
+1. Implement all static methods in the [ConcatenatingStrings.cs](WorkingWithStrings/ConcatenatingStrings.cs) file.
+See the method documentation and TODO comments.
-1. Implement all static methods in [CopyingStrings.cs](WorkingWithStrings/CopyingStrings.cs) file.
-See a method documentation and TODO comments.
+1. Implement all static methods in the [CopyingStrings.cs](WorkingWithStrings/CopyingStrings.cs) file.
+See the method documentation and TODO comments.

 ## Fix Compiler Issues